 Holocaust.
 Meetings with the Mayor and President of the Jewish Community, as well as with eye-witnesses and students, provided unique insights and perspectives.

 - site specific art commission initiated and curated by urKultur for Deutsche Bahn at Wannsee Station, Berlin.
 The artwork by Germany's leading illustrator Christoph Niemann, represents his first major public art work.
 Die Zeit Magazine dedicated a 6 page feature to it!
-More links to selected articles below and a little film by the artist.
+Photos courtesy of Jörg Gläscher unless stated otherwise.
+More links to selected articles below and a short film by the artist.

 As part of series called Begegnung at Bellevue (Encounters at Bellevue), Ruth Ur and the artist and author of bestselling Hare with the Amber Eyes, Edmund de Waal, were invited to meet with Bundespräsident, Frank-Walter Steinmeier.
 The subject of the meeting was an exchange of ideas and perspectives on the changing role of art in processes of commemoration and remembering, and in strengthening of civil society.